finite-element/finite-element-course/doc/source/tools.rst

 1. Download and install `Enthought Canopy Express` from `here <https://store.enthought.com/#canopy-individual>`_.

 2. Download and install `git` from `here <https://git-scm.com/download/win>`_.

-3. You should now be able to use git and Python exactly as in Huxley 410, except that the directory where your finite element source code lives will be different (and may depend on how your Windows machine is set up).

 Using your own Linux machine